 These days, there are millions of apps available for download on your phone.
 The trick is finding the ones that will actually be useful and helpful to you as a court reporter.
 Especially during this time of uncertainty and new work-from-home realities.

 We researched and found the best apps on the market to help court reporters be productive and organized.
 After all, you've got enough on your plate with attorneys' demands and busy schedules to spend your precious free-time searching for helpful apps.

-Here are some of our favorite apps that keep us organized, productive, and (best of all) happy.
+Here are some of our favorite apps that keep us organized, productive, and (best of all) less stressed despite coronavirus fears.

 Note Taking and To-Do Lists